Kalapaja/Kalatori-frontend/README.md

 # Kalatori Frontend SDK Documentation

 ## Overview

+### How It Works with the Kalatori Daemon

+The **Kalatori Frontend SDK** interfaces with the **Kalatori Daemon**, which generates unique addresses per order and tracks payments.
+The SDK itself **does not process transactions** but interacts with the daemon's API to facilitate payment workflows.

+### Payment Flow

+1. The merchant's frontend **creates an order** using the SDK.
+2. The SDK **retrieves a unique payment address** from the daemon.
+3. The user pays using either:
+    - **Browser Wallet (Polkadot.js, Talisman, SubWallet, etc.)**
+    - **QR Code for external wallet payments**
+4. The daemon monitors the blockchain for the payment confirmation.
+5. The frontend SDK **tracks the order status** and updates the UI accordingly.

 The **Kalatori Frontend SDK** provides a modular way to integrate blockchain payments into e-commerce platforms.
 It allows developers to create orders, track payment status, listen for updates, and handle currency conversions.

 ## Installation

 You can install the SDK via npm or yarn:

 ```sh